Services

 Stop whenever.

 Every project is different.
-Some need the full arc, from first concept to first production run.
+Some need the full arc, from first concept to supplier-ready handoff and production coordination.
 Others need help at a specific stage: a DFM review, a CAD refinement, a photoreal visualization for a pitch.

-Leans services are modular.
+The practice is modular.
 Clients engage Lean for a single discipline or the full progression.
-Lean scopes the work to what you actually need.
+Work is scoped to what's needed.
+Sloppy execution shows.
+So does careful execution.

 The strategic foundation for physical products.